Starts at Flying Enterprise Bar, Barrack Street:

 St. Nicholas Church is located on the western end of Abbey Street behind the tax office on Sullivan’s Quay and was erected initially in honour of the Anglo-Norman victory over the Danish settlers in Cork in 1174.
 The Anglo-Norman church of St. Nicholas was registered by its clergy in 1270 and granted by the Bishop of Cork to St. Thomas, Abbey, Dublin.
 Nearly four hundred years later, this church still stood and had managed to stand the test of time.
 Severe damage was caused to St. Nicholas Church during the siege of Cork in 1690.
 It was only in 1720 when funds were allocated by the Protestant Bishop of Cork, Peter Browne, that a new St. Nicholas Church was built.
 Indeed, the finance for its construction came from the taxing of coal that was imported into Cork for domestic purposes.

-The Church is now the home of offices.
+The Church is now the home of the offices of the Probation Office.

 The central bell tower of the church of Red Abbey is a relic of the Anglo-Norman colonisation and is one of the last remaining visible structures, which dates to the era of the walled town of Cork.
 Invited to Cork by the Anglo-Normans, the Augustinians established an abbey in Cork, sometime between 1270 A.D. and 1288 A.D.
 The Abbey was dedicated to the Most Holy Trinity but had several names, which appear on several maps and depictions of the walled town of Cork and its environs.